A MASKED BALL

 Well, that’s poppycock of course.
 But what it really does is test the will of Amelia, and if she truly wants to get rid of that ache, she’ll go.

 So Riccardo overhears all this and follows her.
 Again, in other productions the setting has been different, but we’ve set this scene in a kind of collapsed, overgrown glass nurseries, again all via projections.
 Renato, who had originally come to warn Riccardo about his assassins, realizes what’s going on and takes Amelia home where he threatens to kill her.

 But then he changes his mind.
 Deciding instead to kill Riccardo and join the conspirators.
 Riccardo meanwhile is having terrible second thoughts and decides to send Renato and Amelia to England to be the ambassadors.

 Finally, in the last scene at the masked ball, Renato shoots Riccardo right in front of Amelia, and he dies.

 ALO: Do you think we’ll feel sorrier for Riccardo, Renato or Amelia?

 Major: The audience should feel for all of these characters.
 Nobody’s right and nobody’s wrong.
 After all, no human being can deny what the heart says.
 A year later you may not love that person anymore, but at that moment you do.
 And at that moment you should be treated kindly.
 None of the characters here can help it.
 There’s no deliberate collusion, nobody’s saying, “Ha-ha, we’ll fall in love and run away.”
 They can’t avoid each other.
 That’s not a bad thing, that is something to be sympathized with.

-ALO: What are the specific arias or moments you think will be the most memorable?
+ALO: What are the some arias or moments that you think will be the most memorable?

 Major: A Masked Ball is a funny opera in that there’s this mix of high opera and very funny, very frothy music.
 For example, there is no froth in Don Carlo… unless you count the Catholic priest.
 That’s how frothy that opera is.